All Episodes

 And they are expecting the biggest surge of illegal immigrants we've ever seen to date.

-And now Chuck Schumer post the midterm election said, Oh, our plan is to give them all amnesty.
+And now, Chuck Schumer, post-the midterm election, said, Oh, our plan is to give them all amnesty.

-We're gonna be honest about it.
+We're going to be honest about it.

-They all they have done is processed people into the country, never to be seen or heard from again for the most part.
+All they have done is processed people into the country, never to be seen or heard from again for the most part.

 They've given them preferential treatment.

-Free Biden phone, free transportation, and you're on your way, and Chuck Schumer's promising you amnesty.
+Free Biden phone, free transportation, and you're on your way.

 You think this line is going to be long in seven days?